skydoves/PowerMenu/README.md

 .showAsAnchorCenter(view) // with .setAnimation(MenuAnimation.SHOW_UP_CENTER) looks better
 ```

-or you can customize your own position using below methods.
+or you can customize your own position using the below methods.
 ```java
 .getContentViewWidth() // return popup's measured width .getContentViewHeight() // return popup's measured height
 ```

-like this.
+like this :
 ```java
 // show popup at the center of an anchor. it's same using .showAsAnchorCenter hamburgerMenu.showAsDropDown(view,